ROOKIE BASEBALL CARDS 1987

 On the secondary market, demand and prices for star 1987 rookies skyrocketed in the ensuing decades.
 Armed with Hall of Fame careers and surrounded by nostalgia for 1980s-era cards, gems like the Bonds, McGriff, and Frank Thomas rookies regularly eclipse six figures even in low grades.
 The cultural cachet of 1980s cards combined with the sustained excellence of that 1987 rookie class has elevated many of those raw rookies to auction records topping $1 million USD for the most coveted examples.

-Read also: 1992 BASEBALL CARDS VALUE
+Read also: HOW TO KNOW THE WORTH OF BASEBALL CARDS

 For dedicated vintage collectors, finding and acquiring any 1987 rookie in high grade remains a tremendous thrill of the hobby more than thirty years later.
 And for casual collectors just becoming interested in the period, 1987s retain immense nostalgic appeal and represent arguably the highest concentration of future baseball legends ever debuted in a single set.
 Between a dream rookie class and significant changes shaping the industry, 1987 undeniably marked a watershed year for the creation of some of the most valuable and beloved rookie cards in the hobby’s history.